Toronto Accommodations

 • West Island – Festival Space

-Sonder at Artesa is 8 miles from Toronto Pearson International Airport.
+Brixton Apartment is 8 miles from Toronto Pearson International Airport.

-Approximate cost per night (Three-Bedroom Apartment with Balcony): $369
+Approximate cost per night (One-Bedroom Apartment): $300

-Cost per person (six people): $61
+Cost per person (four people): $75

 Pure Electric